Dyatlov Pass. Hollywood interested in the Urals’ mystery

 Every Yekaterinburg citizen knows about a mysterious Dyatlov Pass incident and everyone has his or her own version of what could happen to 9 students in Northern Urals in February 1959.
 Now it looks like Hollywood got its version as well.
 Local Mass Media wrote that Renny Harlin, director of films like “Die Hard 2”,“Cliffhanger” and “5 Days of War” about the Russian-Georgian war in 2008 is going to shoot a thrilling movie on Dyatlov Pass.
 So far he has only revealed that the plot is going to be set in the contemporary world: a young group of American students travel to the Ural Mountains in order to solve the mystery of the Dyatlov Pass incident and get into trouble there.

 Meanwhile, Donnie Eichar, a writer and director from L.A. arrived in Yekaterinburg in February 2012 to gather the facts and documents in order to write a book based on facts and possibly to find the truth.
 Ironically, the Dyatlov Foundation led by Yuri Kuntsevich hopes that an American can do more than the Russians.
 The foundation has been trying to convince Russian officials to reopen the investigation of the case for years but to no avail.
 Donnie became the first American who trekked in extreme conditions (minus 30c degree) to top of mountain where hikers tent and bodies were discovered.
 I was lucky to assist him in interviewing the relatives and witnesses which was an incredible experience.
-Bit I must say that having heard all the terrifying details, I could barely sleep the following nights.
-I’ll keep you posted on when the book is published in English and in Russian.
+But I must say that having heard all the terrifying details, I could barely sleep the following nights.

 In the mean time the facts that we know are as follows: It is February 1959 and nine experienced hikers, mostly students, break off on an expedition to the Ural Mountains on skis.
 Their goal: The Mountain “Otorten”, which in the local Mansi language means “Do not go there!”
 In fact, they will never arrive there.
 The “Dyatlov Pass incident“, named after the leader of the expedition Igor Dyatlov, is one of the biggest unsolved mysteries of the Soviet Union.